486DX2-boomer/bloodrayne2-gunsucked/README.md

 Aside from the weapon rebalance, other features include:

-- A photo mode
+- Photo mode
 - Hotkeys to equip weapon modes
 - Mousewheel down equips previous weapon
 - Super slow mode
 - No Hud toggle
 - Load outfit mods from a mods folder (no POD packing necessary)
+- Casual Mode (New in v1.1!)

+## Changes in v1.1

+- Feature: Gamepad support for photo mode controls
+- Feature: Casual Mode (regenerating health, meant for new players)
+- Fix improperly configured Minhook library dependency
+- Fix: Removed mod launcher, load mod through DLL sideload (no more Windows Defender warnings)

 ## Installation

 In the game folder, rename binkw32.dll to binkw32_orig.dll, and then extract the mod's binkw32.dll and gunsucked.ini into the game folder.
 Launch the game normally.

+To uninstall, delete the mod's binkw32.dll, and rename binkw32_orig.dll back to binkw32.dll.

 ## Configuration

 Each feature is toggleable and configurable and can be modified in gunsucked.ini.
 Features can be enabled and disabled completely, and values such as camera sensitivity and the rebalanced properties of each weapon mode may be changed, along with key bindings.
 To define key bindings, the mod uses Win32 virtual key codes.
 Go to https://learn.microsoft.com/en-us/windows/win32/inputdev/virtual-key-codes for a list of valid codes (however, only keyboard keys have been tested.
-Gamepad buttons were not tested and shouldn't be expected to work.)
+Gamepad buttons were not tested and shouldn't be expected to work; if gamepad support is enabled, expect them to conflict.)

 ### Default Keybinds